Disappearance of Steven Koecher: Theories

+Koecher's extensive travel in the days leading up to his disappearance has led to suppositions he may have turned to some sort of illicit activity for income.
+A drug dog was taken to sniff over his car but did not alert on anything.
+The family does not consider Koecher's travel to be particularly unusual.
+One of his reasons for moving to St.George was his hobby of doing genealogy research in that area; he often went on tours of cemeteries looking for ancestors' graves.
+Koecher's mother believes the road trips were his way of keeping himself busy despite his underemployment.

-Checks of Koecher's financial history and phone records turned up nothing unusual aside from the trips.
+Checks of Koecher's financial history and phone records turned up nothing unusual aside from the trips, though it was later revealed he never deposited money given to him by family to help pay his late rent.
 A single charge to his credit card since the disappearance was just an automatic charge made to webhosting company GoDaddy ensuing from his days at Matchbin.
 One unknown phone number turned out to be the family of the two girls Koecher had been helping on the day before he went to Las Vegas.

 A search of Koecher's computer and Internet browsing history found nothing unusual.
-Investigators also checked his borrowing history at the St.George library and found nothing there that suggested any unexplored leads.
+Investigators also checked his borrowing history at the St.George library and found nothing which suggested any unexplored leads.
 Koecher kept a diary, but recorded no problems in his life at the time of his disappearance beyond his monetary issues and his ongoing bachelorhood, neither of which he believed would last much longer.

-The family does not consider Koecher's travel to be particularly unusual, either.
-One of his reasons for moving to St.George was to research family history in that area; he often went on tours of cemeteries looking for ancestors' graves.
-Koecher's mother believes the trips were just his way of keeping himself busy despite his underemployment.

 While there is no evidence that would suggest Koecher was murdered or kidnapped, neither the St.George nor Henderson police have found any evidence to eliminate that possibility.
 "There's nothing that makes us suspicious," Detective Adam Olmstead of the St.George police told the Las Vegas Review-Journal.
 "But at the same time, it's a strange situation."

+In 2022, private investigators Kevin Wyatt and Jim Berk (who worked with the Koecher family) said their research centered on people living at the Anthem community who may have been involved in Koecher's disappearance and death.
+They found information that police interviewed an Anthem resident who was described as excessively nervous when questioned about Koecher.
+They also found "photos of a room [at Anthem] that was destroyed at about the same time" Koecher disappeared.
+They believe the room's damage was possibly due to an assault, kidnapping or murder involving Koecher.